prijatelj/dots/README.md

       all occurrence of that string in the file with a new string.
 So basically, a means to take whatever is selected in selection mode and do `%s/string_selected/whatever_replaces_it/g`
+    + Need vim commands that do what yapf does not for python styling:
+        - alphabetize imports, and split into sections: python defaults, 3rd party, this package.
+        - easy correction of long lines starting w/ [, (, or { such that every entry is on its own line, indented once more than original line and the closing bracket is dedented.
 - i3
     + Smaller increment adjustment for resizing containers.
     + set login default volume